catalinii/minisatip/README.md

 	address 192.168.1.100 needs to be assigned to an interface on the server running minisatip.
 	This feature is useful for AVM FRITZ!WLAN Repeater

-*  --satip-xml <URL> Use the xml retrieved from a satip server to configure satip adapters
+* -6 --satip-xml <URL> Use the xml retrieved from a satip server to configure satip adapters
 	eg: --satip-xml http://localhost:8080/desc.xml

 * -O --satip-tcp Use RTSP over TCP instead of UDP for data transport

+* --satip-receive-buffer X : set the socket read buffer for connecting to SAT>IP servers to X KB.
+	- The default value is 0, corresponding to use the kernel default value
+	* eg: --satip-receive-buffer  350 - to set the socket buffer to 350KB
+	* eg: --satip-receive-buffer 1024 - to set the socket buffer to 1MB

 * -S --slave ADAPTER1,ADAPTER2-ADAPTER4[,..]:MASTER - specify slave adapters
 	* Allows specifying bonded adapters (multiple adapters connected with a splitter to the same LNB)
 	* This feature is used by FBC receivers and AXE to specify the source input of the adapter